HatefulMoron/solarquant/README.md

 This repository contains the SolarQuant environment tooling, which allows the user to easily source data from Ecogy AMS and SolarNetwork.
-This data can then be used to train machine learning predictors, which are ultimately used for predicting generation.
+This data can then be used to train machine learning predictors.

 ### Using The SolarQuant Environment